OdedMous/Medical-Text-Classification/README.md

 ## Further Analysis

-This section attempts to analyze the results further.
+In this section we attempt to analyze the results further.

 Figure 8 shows for the siamese neural network its train and validation losses per epoch.
 | ![pic](https://github.com/OdedMous/Medical-Transcriptions-Classification/blob/main/images/SNN_loss.png?raw=true) |